purduesigbots/pros-docs/v5/api/c/misc.rst

 battery_get_voltage
 -------------------

-Gets the current voltage of the battery, as reported by VEXos
+Gets the current voltage of the battery, as reported by VEXos.

+This function uses the following values of ``errno`` when an error state is reached:

+- ``EACCES``  - Another resource is currently trying to access the battery port.

 Analogous to `pros::battery::get_voltage <../cpp/misc.html#get-voltage>`_.